tmds/Tmds.DBus/README.md

 }
 ```

-Note that we are using the static `Connection.System`. `Connection.System` and `Connection.Session` provide a connection to the system bus and session bus.
+Note that we are using the static `Connection.System`. `Connection.System` and `Connection.Session` provide a connection
-These static members provide a convenient way to share the same connection.
+to the system bus and session bus.
+These static members provide a convenient way to share the same `Connection`
-The connection to the bus is established automatically when used.
-Statefull operations (e.g. `Connection.RegisterServiceAsync`) are not supported.
+throughout the application.
+The connection to the bus is established automatically on first use.
+Statefull operations
-For these use-cases you must create an instance of the `Connection` and manage the lifetime yourself.
+(e.g. `Connection.RegisterServiceAsync`) are not allowed.
+For these use-cases you must create an instance of the
+`Connection` and manually connect it.

-If we look at the `INetworkManager` interface in `NetworkManager.DBus.cs`, we see it has a `GetDevicesAsync` method.
+When we look at the `INetworkManager` interface in `NetworkManager.DBus.cs`, we see it has a `GetDevicesAsync` method.

 ```C#
 Task<ObjectPath[]> GetDevicesAsync();
 ```

-This method is returning an `ObjectPath[]`.
+This method is returning `ObjectPath[]`.
 These paths refer to other objects of the D-Bus service.
-We can use these
+We can use them with
-paths with `CreateProxy`.
+`CreateProxy`.
 Instead, we'll update the method to reflect it is returning `IDevice` objects.

 ```C#
 Task<IDevice[]> GetDevicesAsync();
 ```

-We can now add the code to iterate over the devices and add a signal handler for the state change:
+We will now add the code to iterate over the devices and add a signal handler for the state change:

 ```C#
 foreach (var device in await networkManager.GetDevicesAsync())